Jul 11, 2025

 This course requires students to design and begin implementing their own research project to be used to satisfy the program’s thesis requirement.
 Under the guidance of a member of the Law and Justice Department faculty who agrees to serve as Thesis Advisor, the student will develop a Research Proposal that will consist of an introduction and Statement of the Problem, a Literature Review, a Data and Methods Section, and a brief summary of the proposed research.
 The student will defend this Research Proposal in front of the Master’s Thesis Committee, and will begin implementing the research after obtaining the Committee’s approval.

-Prerequisite CJ 09510 with a minimum grade of D- and CJ 09518 with a minimum grade of D- and CJ 09511 with a minimum grade of D- and CJ 09512 with a minimum grade of D-
+Prerequisite Courses: CJ 09510 with a minimum grade of D- and CJ 09518 with a minimum grade of D- and CJ 09511 with a minimum grade of D- and CJ 09512 with a minimum grade of D-

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

 • CJ 09602 - Master’s Thesis In Criminal Justice II